romkatv/powerlevel10k/README.md

 This is the goal.
 You should be able to switch between Powerlevel9k and Powerlevel10k with no visible changes except for performance.
 There are, however, several differences.

-  * Git prompt in Powerlevel10k doesn't show tags and revisions.
-Open an issue if you need them.
   * By default only git vcs backend is enabled in Powerlevel10k.
 If you need svn and hg, you'll need to set `POWERLEVEL9K_VCS_BACKENDS`.
 See [Extra configuration](#extra-configuration).
   * Fewer configuration options can be changed after the theme is loaded.
 For example, if you